dexmaster32/Block-Glow/README.md

 # BlockDisplay (Paper 1.21.5)

-Spawn a glowing **shulker-box** block-display on any block you look at, choose the glow color, and have it vanish the moment that block breaks.
+Spawn a glowing block-display on any block you look at, choose the glow color, and have it vanish the moment that block breaks.

 ---